ahamilto156/SplunkAppUpdate/README.md

 - Firstly:
       I would like to thank Geoff Gatward [GG] who patiently taught me much of what I know about Ansible
 - Secondly:
-      I would like to thank everyone that created roles that I utilise.
-These roles are listed in [roles/requirements.yml](roles/requirements.yml)
+      I would like to thank everyone that created roles that I plagiarise and/or use.